 The source of inspiration behind the establishment of Bunyad Foundation in 1992 was to make an active contribution to the provision of fundamental rights to children of neglected and marginalized families, who would otherwise be coerced into engaging in dangerous forms of child labour.
 Owing to its tireless efforts towards education, the Foundation came to the attention of the International Labour Organization, which graciously became a generous donor as far as the provision of financial and technical support was concerned.
 The help from such organizations, as well as philanthropic assistance from private donors, greatly assisted the Bunyad Foundation in emerging as a trusted and leading organization of child rights protection and advocacy in Pakistan.

-Since its establishment, Bunyad Foundation has implemented twenty projects solely to address child labour in ten different districts of the Punjab province.
-These projects ranged from enrolling children exposed to child labour in informal and formal schools, to ensure that their futures can be brighter.
-The children working in carpet weaving units, soccer ball and surgical industry, brick kilns, cotton fields, and even camel jockey were identified and advocacy was made with their employers, so that these students could be enrolled in informal basic education centers established by Bunyad, where they were provided food, stationary, books and sports items along with education.
-Between 1995 and 2013, the Foundation has established 10,815 informal and basic education centers for the children involved in labour.
-Through Bunyad Foundation’s unwavering efforts, 417,756 children, forty-percent male and sixty-percent female, were enrolled in school, out of which seventy-nine percent became fluent at basic reading and writing of Urdu and mathematics.
+Since its establishment, Bunyad Foundation has implemented twenty projects solely to address child labor in ten different districts of the Punjab province.
+These projects ranged from enrolling children exposed to child labor in informal and formal schools, to ensure that their futures can be brighter.
+The children working in carpet weaving units, soccer ball and surgical industry, brick kilns, cotton fields, and even camel jockey were identified and advocacy was made with their employers, so that these students could be enrolled in informal basic education centers established by Bunyad, where they were provided food, stationery, books, and sports items along with education.
+Between 1995 and 2013, the Foundation has established 10,815 informal and basic education centers for the children involved in labor.
+Through Bunyad Foundation’s unwavering efforts, 417,756 children, forty-percent male, and sixty-percent female were enrolled in school, out of which seventy-nine percent became fluent at basic reading and writing of Urdu and mathematics.